abdoemr11/dev-challenge-responive/README.md

 - In the ourteam section when using grid I was getting all image with same width which wasn't in the design.
 The solution is simple don't set max-width to 100% leave it to default.
 It result in horizontal mobil scroll so the problem isn't solved till now.
 - The solution to this dilemma is to use javascript.
 With matchMedia and naturalWidth It can achive the trick easiy.
 - The hero image change it's content based on the current mediaquery.
 I was able to achive this with clibpath and negative margin.

+## 8 Portfolio
+- the use of `grid-column : 1 / -1` is neat remove redudent media query.
+- I created a container element inspired by -Ahem! and stole code from- bootstrap
+- The power of creating components.
+- Overall it's a good exercise on grid.